 When we first got married our plan was to wait at least a year before having kids.
 3 months after our wedding my husband started a new job and we relocated.
-His company has an amazing sabbatical program, sending you anywhere in the world for a month after your 5 year anniversary.
+His company has an amazing sabbatical program, sending you anywhere in the world (all expenses paid) for a month after your 5 year anniversary.
 It wasn’t hard for us to decide that a family would wait until after that milestone.
 I think we were both relieved to have such a convenient excuse when people asked when we were having kids.
 “We’re going on a sabbatical in 2016 and then we’ll think about it!” was our go-to line for 5 years.

 I’m a planner by nature so it won’t come as a surprise that having this planned out so strategically and so far in advance appealed to me.
 When we were a year out from the trip I read “What to Expect Before You’re Expecting” and Josh read “Dude, You’re going To Be A Dad!”
 I had a prenatal appointment and started taking prenatal vitamins.
 Those were the things that were supposed to happen a year before conception and I was checking things off the list.

 Last summer, as we entered the final countdown to our sabbatical in Japan and Thailand we finally looked at each other one night and realized that this wasn’t what we wanted.
 We’d been going through the motions and preparing for a baby that we weren’t ready for.
 When we stepped back we realized that we were doing it because it was the plan we had put in place 5 years ago, hadn’t really reassessed it at any point along the way and because society had made us feel like this was what we were supposed to do next.